 However, you don’t need that perfect romantic partner to experience love.
 There are a lot of people who are married, feel lonely, have difficult times and don’t have the romance.
 So having a partner is not the answer to feeling loved and special.

 I can remember being single on one particular Valentine’s Day and buying myself flowers; it was the greatest feeling, and I genuinely felt happy.
 I was heading into my usual organic café and the store owner asked if I had found love.
-Clearly, the energy that I was putting ‘out there’ was a high vibration.
-This was a moment in my life where I truly felt unconditional love and worked toward healthy self-esteem.

-The waiting of meeting your partner in order to feel loved is where we get into trouble and fall into that lonely space.
+Because the waiting of meeting your partner in order to feel loved is where we get into trouble and fall into that lonely space.

-Self-love is not putting yourself above another or having to prove you’re better than others, it means feeling love within yourself.
+Further, self-love is not putting yourself above another or having to prove you’re better than others, it means feeling love within yourself.

 So many of us say I don’t really have any time for myself.
 But then we start to feel insecure, moody, and unhappy or feel like there’s something missing because we haven’t given ourselves the attention we need.